International Travel

 • Help you find accommodation and arrange flights home

-Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities do not commonly occur.
-Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified either by the host government or by recognized authorities in the field.
-In the event of an injury, appropriate medical treatment is typically available only in/near major cities.
-First responders are generally unable to access areas outside of major cities and to provide urgent medical treatment.
-U.S. citizens are encouraged to purchase medical evacuation insurance
+Tourism: The tourism industry is not well regulated.
+Safety inspections for equipment and facilities are rare.
+Dangerous areas/activities are not always labeled properly.
+Staff may not be trained or certified by the host government or recognized authorities.
+If you get injured, you will likely only find appropriate medical treatment in or near major cities.
+First responders cannot reach areas outside major cities to provide urgent medical care.
+U.S. citizens are encouraged to purchase medical evacuation insurance.
+See our webpage for more information on insurance providers for overseas coverage

-Some offenses committed overseas can be prosecuted in the United States, regardless of local law.
-For examples, see the U.S. Department of State website and the Department of Justice website on crimes against minors abroad.
+Furthermore, some laws are also prosecutable in the United States, regardless of local law.
+For examples, see our website on crimes against minors abroad and the Department of Justice website.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
+See our webpage for further information.

 Guns: You must have a locally obtained license to possess or carry a firearm in El Salvador.
 Convictions for possessing an unlicensed firearm can carry a prison sentence of three to five years.
 The U.S. Embassy cannot intervene on your behalf.